suffolklibraries/lgc/content/collections/events/welcome-back-ipswich-kings-street-cinema.md

 organisers:
   - king-street-cinema
 ---
-A film viewing of Pepa Pig festival of fun and Harry potter and the Prisoner of Azkaban
+A film viewing of Peppa Pig festival of fun and Harry Potter and the Prisoner of Azkaban